home-assistant/home-assistant.io/source/_integrations/media_extractor.markdown

 ---
-title: Media Extractor
+title: Media extractor
-description: Instructions on how to integrate the Media Extractor into Home Assistant.
+description: Instructions on how to integrate the Media extractor into Home Assistant.
 ha_category:
   - Media player
 ha_iot_class: Calculated